MSO Workshop addresses Special Programs challenges, resources

 |0

-This work, MSO Workshop addresses Special Programs challenges, resources [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MSO Workshop addresses Special Programs challenges, resources, by Sarah Gauvin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.